aiondemand/ReProv-API/README.md

  3. Visit Keycloak at http://localhost:8080/ .
 In the current configuration Keylcoak is filled with 5 users and 2 groups.
 Each user has credentials of the form *user_i / password_i* where i $\in [1,\dots,5]$.
  You can have admin access by using the credentials defined above.

-If you want to delete all 3 containers without deleting the data created

-    docker-compose down

-If you want to delete all 3 containers alongside with the data created

-    docker-compose down -v

 ## Usage